sykesjd/sorkin-exegesis/_posts/2024-08-09-a-few-good-men.md

 This line has never really sat right with me, so I feel somewhat validated by the fact that this line is different from what was written for the stageplay.
 From the stageplay:

-> KAFFEE: _(pause)_ I may be picking the wrong time to ask you this but are you seeing anyone right now? — 'cause I think you and I would be perfect together.
+> STAGE KAFFEE: _(pause)_ I may be picking the wrong time to ask you this but are you seeing anyone right now? — 'cause I think you and I would be perfect together.
 It's clear that you respect me and that's the foundation for any solid—
 >
-> GALLOWAY: Shut up.
+> STAGE GALLOWAY: Shut up.
 >
-> KAFFEE: Yes ma'am.
+> STAGE KAFFEE: Yes ma'am.

 Not only does that version of the line introduce a Sorkinism we'll see again several times, it serves to establish an unambiguous response from Galloway to the advance from Kaffee, which is missing from the screenplay.
 It's almost as if she were rewritten to have just stepped off the Love Boat.